When the data type of a cell is changed, Spreadsheet.com converts existing data to the new data type

 When converting between data types, Spreadsheet.com tries to retain your data.
 For example, if you switch a cell from a Number data type to a Text data type, Spreadsheet.com retains the digits, but changes to text formatting (bottom and left alignment).

 However, many of the conversions from one data type have no obvious corollary in a new data type.
 For instance, if you convert a cell from a date data type to an attachment data type.
 In cases like these, Spreadsheet.com empties the cell.

-What happens to Formulas?
+What happens to Formulas when converting data?

 Converting cells or columns with formulas may replace the formula with the output of the formula, especially when you restrict the column or cells to a data type.
-For instance, converting a column with values and a sum at the end (like
+For example, converting a column with values and a sum at the end (like